Our brass S-shaped reed hook is designed to fit comfortably in your hand. The large hook makes the sleying of various size yarns easy.

 Warping paddles can save you time when measuring many warp threads.
 Our paddle makes it possible to measure up to 20 threads at a time.
 The slot-and-eye design alleviates the need to hand pick the cross.
 The square handle makes it easy to clamp our warping paddle to a shelf or table.

 Warping Pegs are the simplest and most portable warp-measuring tools.
-They clamp to a table or counter; the single peg placed at one end of the warp length and the pair of pegs placed at the other end, spread as far apart as the warp is long.
-Use with your own “C” clamps.
+They clamp to a table or counter, with the single peg placed at one end of the warp length and the pair of pegs placed at the other end, spread as far apart as the warp is long.
+As of February 2018, the set includes two clamps.

 Warping Boards are the most commonly used measuring devices.
 Our warping boards are available in two sizes: the 14 yard warping board is one yard across and the 4 1/2 yard warping board measures a half yard across.
 To withstand the strain of threads under tension, we tenon our hardwood dowels and press them securely into the frame.

 Warping mills are ideal for long warps.
 Instead of going back and forth with your arm to measure threads like on a warping board, the warping mill goes around and around which is quicker and less tiring.
 Our horizontal warping mill has a two yard circumference, will hold up to 18 yards of warp, and can be folded up for storage.
 It may be used on a table or the floor.

 Note: As of 3/17/2015, the vertical warping mill has been discontinued.
 Some parts may still be available.